socallinuxexpo/scale-network/switch-configuration/README.md

 the VLANs of 2001:db8:abcd:200::/64 through 2001:db8:abcd:399::/64.)

 <prefix4> is a shorter than /24 prefix from which /24s will be delegated.
 It must contain at least as many /24s
-as there are numbers between the low and high specification in <vlan_range>.
-Since IPv4 numbers cannot possibly represent the full range of VLAN IDs in any human readable form, no attempt is made at matching the numbers.
+as there are numbers between the low and high specification in <vlan_range>> Since IPv4 numbers cannot possibly represent the full range of VLAN IDs in any human readable form, no attempt is made at matching the numbers.
 In our example above of VLAN IDs in the range 200-399, a /16 is perfect (e.g. 10.1.0.0/16 would map to 10.1.0.0/24 through 10.1.199.0/24).